-The Board of Governors of Saint Mary's University oversees management of the University's financial, physical and human assets.
-The Board carries out its fiduciary duty, in part, by ensuring that the University's annual financial statements are prepared in accordance with best practices and audited by the University's auditor, Grant Thornton LLP.
-Detailed information about the Board of Governors is included in Appendix 1.
+The Board of Governors plays a key role as it oversees management of the university's financial, physical and human assets.
+Thus, the Board ensures that the annual financial statements are prepared in accordance with best practices and audited by the university's auditor, Grant Thornton LLP.

-In this report, you will find commentary and key performance measures related to University debt, used by management and designed to inform all members of the University community.
+In this report, you will find commentary and key performance measures related to university debt, used by management and designed to inform all members of the university community.
 This discussion and analysis should be read in conjunction with the audited financial statements.

-The financial statements (pages 14-29) show the University's overall financial picture and are included in this report.
+The financial statements (pages 15-30) show the university's overall financial picture and are included in this report.
 The reporting is on a fund accounting basis, using the restricted fund method of accounting for contributions.
-Our independent auditor has audited the financial statements and, in their opinion, (see page 15) the statements fairly present, in all material respects, the University's financial position at March 31, 2020 and the results of its operations for the year then ended.
+Our independent auditor has audited the financial statements and, in their opinion, (see page 15) the statements fairly present, in all material respects, the University's financial position at March 31, 2021 and the results of its operations for the year then ended.